gI0baI/fast-flags/README.md

 ```

 ### Set Start Graphics Quality
-Allows you to set the graphics quality Roblox will always start with; up to 10 by default, up to 21 if the quality [Flag](https://github.com/gI0baI/fast-flags/?tab=readme-ov-file#advanced-graphics-quality) is enabled.
+Allows you to set the graphics quality Roblox will always start with.
+Up to 10 by default, and up to 21 if the quality [Flag](https://github.com/gI0baI/fast-flags/?tab=readme-ov-file#advanced-graphics-quality) is enabled.

 ```json
 "FIntRomarkStartWithGraphicQualityLevel": 1